-Prerequisites: DRE-097, DRE-098, ENG-002 Tier 1, or C or better in ENG-110 or ENG-111
+Prerequisites: Take DRE-098 (or placement), ENG-002 Tier 2 (or placement), or C or higher in ENG-110 or ENG-111.

 This course introduces world history from the early modern era to the present.
 Topics include the cultures of Africa, Europe, India, China, Japan, and the Americas.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in modern world civilizations.
 This is a Universal General Education Transfer Component (UGETC) course that satisfies Social/Behavioral Sciences.